Reyleth/T1A3-Text-Battle-Game/README.md

 - The player is then prompted to enter a number to select an option.

 - Depending on the player's choice, the function will:
   - Display available weapons for purchase if the player chooses to buy weapons.
-The weapons are loaded from a JSON file and filtered based on the player's progress.
+The weapons are loaded from a `.json` file and filtered based on the player's progress.
 If the player has enough gold, the selected weapon is added to their inventory and the cost is deducted from their gold.
   - Allow the player to sell items from their inventory if they choose to sell items.
 The player cannot sell their only weapon.
 The value of the sold item is added to the player's gold.
   - Call the `view_inventory` function if the player chooses to view their inventory, then return to the shop.
   - Return to the main menu if the player chooses to exit.

 - If the player enters an invalid input, they are prompted to try again and the function returns to the shop.

-### Battle
+### Battle Function

-`battle.py` handles the combat between the player and the enemies.
+`battle.py` handles the combat between the player and enemies.
 Here's a summary of its functionality:

 - The `battle()` function takes a `current_user` object as an argument, which represents the player's character.